CloudGeometry/cg-devx-docs/docs/getting_started.md

 ### Other Operating Systems

-For installation on different operating systems, architectures, or containerized environments, please refer to the [CGDevX Installation README]() for detailed instructions.
+For installation on different operating systems, architectures, or containerized environments, please refer to the [CG DevX Installation README]() for detailed instructions.

-## Step 3:  Create Your New CGDevX Cluster
+## Step 3:  Create Your New CG DevX Cluster

-To create a new CGDevX cluster, you need to provide a YAML configuration file with the required input parameters.
+To create a new CG DevX cluster, you need to provide a YAML configuration file with the required input parameters.
 Follow these steps:

 **Create Cluster Configuration YAML**: Create a YAML file, e.g., `config.yaml`, and define the configuration for your cluster.
 Below is an example of a cluster configuration with the required input parameters: